 We’ll be installing two different smart meter devices in your area:

-- fully-integrated smart water meters which totally replace the mechanical meter
+- fully-integrated smart water meters, which totally replace the mechanical meter

-We are testing a number of different models to determine which are the best for all Unitywater customers and our business.
+We are testing a number of different models to determine which are the best for Unitywater customers and our business.

 Smart water meters and loggers are powered by a battery that normally lasts between 10 and 16 years, so data transmission can continue in the event of a power outage.
 If there is a failure of the device, alerts are set up so that Unitywater will be notified automatically.

 Smart water meters and loggers are currently in use in Mackay and Wide Bay, Queensland, in other states of Australia and in many overseas countries.
 We have also trialled similar smart water meter technology in Noosa and Clontarf.